Rangpur-3

 Rangpur-3 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Saad Ershad is the current MP of this constituency.
+Since 6 August 2024 the constituency is vacant.

 Boundaries

-The constituency encompasses Rangpur Sadar Upazila and wards 9 through 33 of Rangpur City Corporation.
+The constituency encompasses Rangpur Sadar Upazila, wards 10 through 33 of Rangpur City Corporation and Rangpur Cantonment area.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2014 general election, the Election Commission reduced the boundaries of the constituency.
 Previously it had also included eight union parishads of Rangpur Sadar Upazila: Chandanpat, Darshana, Mominpur, Rjendrapur, Sadya Pushkarni, Satgara, Tamphat, and Tapodhan.

 Ahead of the 2018 general election, the Election Commission altered the boundaries of the constituency by removing wards 1 through 8 of Rangpur City Corporation, and adding Rangpur Sadar Upazila.

 The constituency was one of six chosen by lottery to use electronic voting machines in the 2018 general election.

+Ahead of the 2026 general election, the Election Commission altered the boundaries of the constituency by removing ward 9 of Rangpur City Corporation, and adding the Rangpur Cantonment area.